apache/spark/docs/configuration.md

   <td><code>spark.broadcast.blockSize</code></td>
   <td>4m</td>
   <td>
-    Size of each piece of a block for <code>TorrentBroadcastFactory</code>.
+    Size of each piece of a block for <code>TorrentBroadcastFactory</code>, in KiB unless otherwise specified.
 Too large a value decreases parallelism during broadcast (makes it slower); however, if it is too small, <code>BlockManager</code> might take a performance hit.
   </td>
 </tr>
 <tr>